 Billy’s Super Easy Nachos – Nachos are a fantastic do-it-yourself snack.
 So easy, a cave man could do it, OR a 6 year old!
 My younger son Billy made the nachos in the picture when he was 6 years old with minimal adult supervision!

-(He’s 13 now and making French Toast, meringues and roasting chickens.
+(He’s 17 now and can make anything he desires, including meringues, egg drop soup and roasting whole chickens.
 He’s a fearless cook!)

 Spread out tortilla chips on a microwave safe plate.
 Place dabs of your favorite salsa on each chip.
 Cover the chips with shredded cheddar cheese.
 Heat in the microwave until cheese melts.
 Remove from oven and cool just a minute.
 Enjoy.
 If you want to get fancy; add more toppings – refried beans, sour cream, shredded lettuce, chopped fresh tomato, cooked shredded chicken or ground beef.